namitharayasam/gdsc-vacation-rates-prediction-model/README.md

 # vacation-rates-prediction-model

-A simple ML model that predicts vacation rates for tourist destinations based on environmental factors like temperature, humidity, and surface pressure using machine learning.
+A simple ML model that predicts vacation rates for tourist destinations based on environmental factors like temperature, humidity, and surface pressure.

 ## Table of Contents
 - [Introduction](#introduction)